 Handicap Parking Permits

 Any person with severe visual, audio, or physical impairment, including partial paralysis, lower limb amputation, chronic heart condition, emphysema, arthritis, rheumatism, or other debilitating condition which limits or impairs mobility, qualifies for an accessible parking placard.
-Additionally, any agency who transports person with disablities as part of its service also qualifies for a placard for each vehicle used in discharging those services.
+Additionally, any agency that transports persons with disabilities as part of its service also qualifies for a placard for each vehicle used in discharging those services.

 For application, Section .1 of the Application for Disabled Persons Special Parking Permit (opens in PDF) must be completed and signed by the applicant.
 If a licensed physician has completed Section 3, the form need not be notarized.
 If the applicant already has a license plate for a person with a disability pursuant to KRS 186.041 or 186.042, or if we can clearly determine that the applicant is disabled, Section 3 need not be signed by a physician.
 In this case, the form must be notarized.
 A notary is available in the clerk’s office for an additional fee.

-Parking permits are valid for two (2) years from the date of issue and may be twice renewed for a period of two (2) years.
-A temporary placard can be requested and will be issued for three (3) months (for a temporary disability due to surgery, broken bone, etc.).
+Parking permits are valid for two (2) years from the date of issue and maybe twice renewed for a period of two (2) years.
+A temporary placard can be requested and will be issued for three (3) months (for a temporary disability due to surgery, a broken bone, etc.).